• About Us

 February 4, 2017 by Raggi Mudde

-The Kotilingeshwara Temple lies in a very small village named Kammasandra in the Kolar district.
+The Kotilingeshwara Temple lies in a small Kammasandra village in the Kolar district.
 The temple is extremely famous because of the largest and the tallest Shivalinga present in Asia.
 More than 2 lac devotees visit this temple every year.

-Maha Shivaratri is a special occasion and a large number of devotees make it a point to be there on this auspicious day.
+Maha Shivaratri is a special occasion, and many devotees make it a point to be there on this auspicious day.
 The temple can be easily reached from the gold fields of Kolar.

 Kotilingeshwara Temple, Kolar temple